 ** Catherine is currently on maternity leave, and we're all looking forward to her return with her little one early next year! ** Catherine completed her medical degree at The University of Sydney, and subsequently gained experience at various tertiary hospitals and general practices across NSW.
 She has completed additional professional education in the form of a Diploma of Child Health, Certificate in Reproductive & Sexual Health and Certificate in Skin Cancer Medicine.
 She is also registered to provide antenatal care with Royal Prince Alfred Hospital, Royal North Shore Hospital and the Royal Hospital for Women.
 Additionally, Catherine is qualified to provide basic focussed psychological strategies to support mental health.
 Catherine has a love for the breadth of general practice.
 This includes women’s health, sexual health and antenatal care, men’s health, mental health and promoting healthy lifestyle changes.
 She also enjoys supervising junior doctors and is an examiner for the RACGP.
 Outside of work, Catherine loves travelling to experience new cultures, attempting barre/pump classes and eating her herb garden much faster than it grows.

-Rebecca graduated from the University of Notre Dame Sydney in 2012 and has since worked in a number of hospitals and general practices throughout Sydney.
-She has completed both the Diploma of Child Health and the Family Planning national certificate in sexual and reproductive health.
-In addition, she holds a Graduate Diploma in Genetic Counseling from the University of Melbourne.
-She has special interests in paediatrics and women’s health.
+Rebecca completed her medical degree at the University of Notre Dame in Sydney and has since worked in a number of hospitals and general practices throughout Sydney.
+She has completed the Diploma of Child Health and the Family Planning National Certificate in Sexual and Reproductive Health, in keeping with her interests in paediatrics and women’s health.
 She is also an NDC-accredited practitioner through the Possums Program, and has completed additional studies in breastfeeding medicine through Australasian Lactation Courses.
-Rebecca is accredited to provide implanon insertion and antenatal shared care at RPA/Canterbury, The Royal Women’s, and St George/Sutherland Hospitals as well as trained in the insertion of Implanon and IUDs (Kyleena/Mirena and Copper IUD).
+Rebecca is accredited to provide antenatal shared care at RPA/Canterbury, The Royal Women’s, and St George/Sutherland Hospitals as well as trained in the insertion of Implanon and IUDs (Kyleena/Mirena and Copper IUD).
 Rebecca also works as a Medical Educator with GP Synergy, helping to train the future generation of General Practitioners.
-Outside of work, she is kept busy with her two young boys and enjoys running and good food.
+Outside of work, she is kept busy chasing after her three young children, and enjoys running and good food.